The Mail Check deadline has passed: Is your organisation at risk?

 The NCSC has confirmed that Mail Check will continue to check for these services:

-The proposed changes include stopping support for DMARC aggregate reporting, DMARC insights, DKIM checks, and TLS reporting (TLS-RPT).
+The NCSC will now no longer support DMARC aggregate reporting, DMARC insights, DKIM checks, and TLS reporting (TLS-RPT).
 With bad actors finding increasingly sophisticated methods to execute cyber attacks, it is vital for organisations to continue to utilise tools for DMARC reporting, which include monitoring of DKIM and inbound TLS management.
 This also ensures departments remain compliant with email security recommendations outlined by the NCSC.

 Why is reporting important?